Embracing Tradition Virtually: Celebrate And Connect This Season With These Four Fun Tips

 The great holiday movies out there are endless.
 From Rom-Coms to Thrillers, there is something out there for everyone!
 (My personal favorites are the classics… where are the Charlie Brown lovers at?)
 There are also a ton of great watch lists out there, for Christmas, Hanukkah, and Kwanza!

-Innovative ways to connect virtually
+Innovative ways to connect this virtual holiday

 One of my favorite family activities is playing board games on holiday – and many of them are still available online!
 My personal favorite is Scattergories, which can be played with group members of all ages.
 How it works: there is one letter and five categories (like “stocking stuffers” or “candle names”), and each player has 60 seconds to come up with a word that fits in each category and starts with the letter that is given.
 The more unique your answer is compared to the rest of the group, the more points received.
-The person with the most points, wins!
+The person with the most points wins!

 Make a Holiday Playlist

 Have you ever wanted to be a DJ?
 Well, now you can be… kinda!
-With virtual parties, everyone on the call gets to be the DJ of the event soundtrack.
+With virtual holiday parties, everyone on the call gets to be the DJ of the event soundtrack.
 Simply create a shared playlist on Apple Music or Spotify, invite the attendees to add favorite holiday carols and tunes to the roster, and press play on the big day!

 There are so many fun activities that surround music.
 Have your guests guess who chose the song playing from the list, or throw a full-on dance party (before dinner, of course)!
 Or, have the tunes play in each home while everyone eats dinner, making it almost feel like you are together in the same room sharing in the holiday experience.